I'm looking forward to speaking to Savannah Rotary Club East in February, explaining life on Skidaway Island 100 years ago.

 Thank you to all who have bought, borrowed, or read Burnt Pot Island.

-I'm busy writing a prequel to Burnt Pot Island.
+Night's a Shadder, Days a Shine, a prequel to Burnt Pot Island is in final stages.
 Did you know Skidaway Island was a major player in the 40 acre and a mule experiment?
+40 acres and a Lie, by Reveal, aired on Public Broadcast Stations in June and July tells part of the background story.

 My character, Dicie in Burnt Pot Island would have lived through all the changes.